bitsbakery/callme/readme.md

 `delegate1` has an explicitly declared signature, `delegate2` and `delegate3` have the same signature deduced.
 These three basic ways of constructing a delegate are available for both `Delegate<...>` and `OwningDelegate<...>` and all kinds of targets.

-Notice that `lambda` is a variable instantiated before delegates. `Delegate<...>` does not own targets, it can only reference existing targets, and you have to make sure that the targets are alive for as long as you invoke them via a `Delegate<...>`.
-The `lambda` variable with automatic storage duration in the sample above is a simple way for the target to span the lifetime of `Delegate<...>` objects that have automatic storage duration as well, but such cases are uncommon for real-life scenarios.
-A more realistic use case is [saving a lambda in a class member variable](https://stackoverflow.com/a/32280985) next to the member variable that holds `Delegate<...>` itself.
-Do not use the resource-heavy `std::function` for storing a lambda as [some other answers suggest](https://stackoverflow.com/a/9186537).
-That fully undermines the purpose of `CallMe` - to be a library of fast delegates intended to replace and surpass `std::function` both in usability and performance.
+Notice that `lambda` is a variable instantiated before delegates. `Delegate<...>` does not own targets, it can only reference existing targets, and you have to make sure that the targets are alive for as long as you invoke them via `Delegate<...>` (if that is unacceptable for your scenario, use `OwningDelegate<...>` instead).
+The `lambda` variable with automatic storage duration in the sample above is a simple way for the target to span the lifetime of `Delegate<...>` objects that have automatic storage duration as well.

+When using `CallMe`, do not use the resource-heavy `std::function` [to store and own a lambda](https://stackoverflow.com/a/9186537) with the aim to call the `std::function` via `Delegate<...>`.
+That undermines the purpose of `CallMe` - to be a library of fast delegates for use cases that require better performance than `std::function`.
+If you absolutely need lambda-functions whose lifetime is managed by delegates, that is what `OwningDelegate<...>` is for.
+Nevertheless, `Delegate<...>` should be preferred in most cases.

+It is also possible to [store a lambda in a class member variable](https://stackoverflow.com/a/32280985) next to the member variable that holds the `Delegate<...>` itself.

 `Delegate<...>` does not accept r-value references to targets: